ashhhlynn/boxd/README.md

 ### Features
 - Register users and log in authenticated with BCrypt
-- Fetch from OMDb API to search, sort, and display over 200,000 films
+- Fetches from OMDb API to search, sort, and display over 200,000 films
-- Log and rate films on 5-star scale with ability to update or remove entries
+- Log and rate films on a 5-star scale and update or remove entries
-- Add films to watchlist with ability to remove
+- Add films to a watchlist and remove entries
-- Search for, follow and unfollow users to view activity on feed
+- Search for, follow and unfollow users to view their activity on home feed
-- View film's average Boxd rating and followed users who watched
+- View film's average Boxd rating and followed users who watched it
 - View user profiles with logged films and ratings

 ### Media